mauriziocescon/ng-playground/readme.md

 5. component inputs: lifted up + immediately available in the script,
 6. composition with fragments and directives,
 7. template ref,
-8. lifecycle hooks: after** + onDestroy,
-9. DI enhancements,
+8. DI enhancements,
-10. Concepts affected by these changes.
+9. Concepts affected by these changes.

 ## Components
 Component structure and element bindings: